Shaylin-UCT/DEEPPC/README.md

 * At each epoch, we save the state of both the generator and discriminator as well as their respective optimizers.
 This is all saved in a "model-*epochnumber*.pt" file.

 # WGANGP
-The implementation is derived from [here](https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/wgan_gp/wgan_gp.py) implementation.
+The implementation is derived from that of [eriklindernoren](https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/wgan_gp/wgan_gp.py).
 Significant changes to the original implementation include the added ability to continue training from a desired epoch.
 This will load the state of the Generator, Discriminator and thier respective optimizers for the selected epoch.
 All WGANGP models should be run with the [CondaGAN](./Environments/CondaGAN.yml) environment.
 The job scripts for each experiment can be found [here](./JobScripts/WGAN/)

 ## Training
 ### Training a new model